 Shortly after that, COVID-19 changed the school year and some of our club plans.
 We were able to adapt by meeting virtually and even finished out the year with an exciting project: the NAACP commissioned our club to create a video in which we shared our thoughts on social justice work and how teens can make a difference.
 It was exciting for our club members to have a national platform to put into practice everything we’d been working toward during the school year.
 The video even got some good media attention locally.

 To support my project’s sustainability, I secured a teacher as our sponsor for the 2021–22 school year.
-Because I will graduate in 2022, I’m also leaving a plan for the club so that my fellow members can keep the work going.
+When I graduated in 2021, I left a plan for the club so that my fellow members can keep the work going.

 As the leader of the Social Justice Club, I learned I had influence.
 At the start of the year I wasn’t sure if anyone would participate, but my peers surprised me as more and more of them joined up.
 Honestly, anyone could have created this club, but it wouldn’t have been the same experience.
 I have my own style that inspired people to help build and be active in a safe space.
 I’m honored I was able to do this for (and with!) my friends and peers, and I’m proud to call it my Gold Award project.

 Through the Luke Madrigal Indigenous Storytelling Nonprofit, Gold Award Girl Scout Sophia keeps her father’s spirit and her culture alive.

 Grace founded Step By Step Tutoring Inc. to boost education equity and earn the Girl Scout Gold Award.